MirahImage/MirahImage/README.md

 ## Work

-Currently, I work at [VMware Tanzu](https://tanzu.vmware.com), where I'm the technical lead for the messaging and streaming program.
+Currently, I work at [VMware](https://vmware.com), where I'm the technical lead for the messaging and streaming program.
 We build [RabbitMQ](https://rabbitmq.com).

 I've given a few talks on things like [Concourse best practices](https://www.youtube.com/watch?v=FEHzcgr11Ao) and leading teams into maintenance mode.